SC quashes 1-year suspension of 12 BJP MLAs from Maharashtra Assembly, says it is "worse" than expulsion | Politics

 - India

-Quashing the one-year suspension of 12 BJP MLAs by the Maharashtra Assembly, the Supreme Court on Friday said it is “worse'' than expulsion, disqualification or resignation, noting such action beyond the remainder period of an ongoing session would impact the democratic setup.
+Quashing the one-year suspension of 12 BJP MLAs by the Maharashtra Assembly, the Supreme Court on Friday said it is “worse'' than expulsion or disqualification, observing that such action beyond the remainder period of an ongoing session would impact the democratic setup.

-Observing that the Assembly resolution for the suspension beyond the period prescribed under the stated Rule is ''substantively illegal, irrational and unconstitutional,” the top court cautioned that this could allow a government of the day with a thin majority to manipulate the numbers of the Opposition party in an “undemocratic manner”.
-It also called the suspension order ''drastic''.
+Holding that the Assembly resolution for the suspension beyond the period prescribed under the stated Rule is ''substantively illegal, irrational and unconstitutional,” the top court cautioned this could allow a government of the day with a thin majority to manipulate the numbers of the Opposition party in an “undemocratic manner”.
+It also said the rule deals with the procedure to be adopted for passing the “drastic order” of withdrawal of a member.

 In its 90-page judgement on the petitions filed by the 12 BJP MLAs who had challenged their one-year suspension from the Legislative Assembly for allegedly misbehaving with the presiding officer during the Monsoon session in July 2021, a bench headed by Justice A M Khanwilkar said more importantly the constituency would remain unrepresented in the Assembly.